CodeYourFuture/syllabus/docs/react/week-3/lesson.md

 3. When the response is received, we update the state
 4. This causes a re-render so that we can show the data on-screen

+You might notice that even though we re-rendered, we did **not** run the `useEffect` a second time.
+The way we've set it up, `useEffect` will only run after the **first** time a component renders.
+We'll look at controlling this in more detail later.

 | Exercise A (estimate: 15 min)                                                                                                                                                                                                                              |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 1.
 Open the `pokedex` React application again.                                                                                                                                                                                                             |